 The itching will likely start seasonally, which initially is how you can distinguish between atopy and other types of allergies.
 The most common signs of atopic allergies are:

-You can help your allergic dog in a number of ways completely unrelated to drugs.
+You can help your allergic dog in a number of ways completely unrelated to medicine.

 1.Wipe down your dog to remove allergens after walks